evjohnston/evjohnston.github.io/3projects.md

 permalink: /projects/
 ---

-### Current Projects
+## Current Projects

-Here are some things that I've made.
+Here are some things I'm working on now:
+- text
+- text
+- text

-### Completed Projects
+## Completed Projects

+Here are some things I'm proud of:
+- text
+- text
+- text

+## Idea Dump

-Here are some things that I've made.
+Here are some questions I've been thinking about, but haven't gotten around to investigating:
+- text
+- text
+- text